-1. Cut pumpkin into 2cm pieces, coarsely chop onion and garlic.
+1. Cut pumpkin into chunk pieces, coarsely chop onion and garlic.

-2. In 3l pot with olive oil cook prepared onion and garlic on low heat until soft.
+2. In a medium pot with olive oil cook prepared onion and garlic on low heat until soft.

 3. Add pumpkin to the pot with 1 cup of water.

-5. Transfer the pot and using a blender process cooked vegetables into a smooth puree.
+5. Transfer the pot and using a stick blender process cooked vegetables into a smooth puree.

-6. Add paprika, milk, salt and pepper and return back to the heat until the soup starts boiling.
+6. Add paprika, milk, salt and pepper and return back to the heat until the soup just starts simmering.

 7. Put dry pan on medium heat and fry pumpkin seeds until they start to make noise.

-8. Spread pumpkin seeds over soup just before serving in individual bowls.
+8. Spread pumpkin seeds just before serving over the soup in individual bowls.
 Alternatively serve the seeds separately.